danielpreotiuc/twitter-collection-utils/README.md

 #### monitor-users.py

-Gets the historical tweets of a list of users and then updates the files at a regular time interval.
-If given a folder with existing tweet files for the users, resumes from the last seen tweet.
+Gets the historical tweets of a list of users.
+If given a folder where tweet files of users exists, resumes from the last seen tweet.
+Suitable for running as a cron job in order to update the tweets at a regular time interval.

-        python ch.py userfile consumerid targetfolder wait
+        python ch.py userfile consumerid targetfolder

 userfile - file with the list of user ids, one/line (default 'user-file')

 consumerid - number of consumer (see installation section)

 targetfolder - the target folder name (default 'timelines', creates the folder if it doesn't exist)

-wait - waiting time when finished an update (default 3600)

 #### oauth.py - use twitter api as with curl